 # curl dict://dict.org/d:computer

 Note: The output is pretty lengthy, hence I pasted only the first few lines.
-Please do the test at your end and see the result/output.
+Please do the test on your end and see the results/output.
 The DICT protocol is used to get the definition of words.
-In curl command, we need to add the" dict protocol + the dictionary URL + word for the definition".
-In the above examples, I used 'dict.org' is Directory URL and 'd: computer' is the word for the meaning.
+In curl command, we need to add the " dict protocol + the dictionary URL + word for the definition.
+In the above examples, I used 'dict.org' as the Directory URL and 'd: computer' is the word for the meaning.
 It listed the meaning of the word "Computer".

 # curl dict://dict.org/show:db